Anhel02/qtn-integration/README.md

 ## Acknowledgments

-Special thanks to the supervisor Dr. Germán Rodrigo for his guidance throughout the project.
+Special thanks to Dr. Germán Rodrigo for his guidance throughout the project.